Italian Burrata Pairings: Delicious Ideas and Recipes

 Can Burrata Be Cooked or Warmed?

 Burrata is best enjoyed fresh and at room temperature.
 Warming burrata can alter its creamy texture, but it can be lightly heated in sauces or on pizzas for a gooey, decadent treat.
+For a deeper understanding of how burrata reacts to heat, check out Does Burrata Melt Well?
+Understanding the Delicate Cheese—a detailed guide on how to handle burrata in different cooking scenarios.

 What Wines Go Well with Burrata Dishes?